All Series > Virtue & Vice > Part 5

 “I will give you a new heart, and a new spirit I will put within you.
 I will remove the heart of stone from your flesh and give you a heart of flesh.
 I will put my spirit within you so that you walk in my statutes, observe my ordinances, and keep them.” — Ezekiel 36:26-27 (NABRE)

-“Create a pure heart in me, O God, and put a new and loyal spirit in me.” — Psalm 51:10 (GNTD)
+“Create a pure heart in me, O God, and put a new and loyal spirit in me.” — Psalm 51:10 (GNT)

 “...fill your minds with those things that are good and that deserve praise: things that are true, noble, right, pure, lovely, and honorable.
-Put into practice what you learned…” — Philippians 4:8 (GNTD)
+Put into practice what you learned…” — Philippians 4:8 (GNT)

-“All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.” — 2 Timothy 3:16 (ESV)
+“All scripture is inspired by God and is useful for teaching, for reproof, for correction, and for training in righteousness, so that the person of God may be proficient, equipped for every good work.” — 2 Timothy 3:16-17 (NRSVue)

-“Set your minds on things that are above, not on things that are on earth.” — Colossians 3:2 (ESV)
+“Set your minds on the things that are above, not on the things that are on earth.” — Colossians 3:2 (NRSVue)

-“For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.” — Romans 8:6 (ESV)
+“To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.” — Romans 8:6 (NRSVue)

 “...take every thought captive in obedience to Christ.” — 2 Corinthians 10:5 (NABRE)